 Learning how to crochet animal takes practice and patience; remember not to rush the lessons.
 If you’re following a video tutorial, watch the entire video before beginning the project.
 Otherwise, read through the description or full instructions first.
 Missing a step in the pattern can be an absolute pain, especially if you need to undo the stitches.
 It’s best to begin your first amigurumi crochet animals project with a free pattern, and make sure to choose beginner patterns that use simple stitches.
 This way, you can practice the technique and familiarize yourself with the skills required for more advanced projects.

-Here is the list of our recommended beginner-friendly cute crochet animals free patterns.
+Here is the list of our recommended beginner-friendly free patterns for crochet animals.